The Thing That Couldn't Die is a 1958 B-Movie horror film directed by Will Cowan.

-.
-The plot of this horror film largely centers upon a college-age girl named Jessica, along with her greedy aunt Flavia.
+The plot largely centers upon a college-age girl named Jessica (Carolyn Kearney), along with her greedy aunt Flavia (Peggy Converse).
 Flavia runs a ranch that doubles as a bed and breakfast.
 Accordingly, there are several guests at the ranch.

-- Arbitrary Skepticism: Aunt Flavia trusts her psychic niece to drowse for water, but when she starts screaming about evil then apparently she's just being silly.
+- Arbitrary Skepticism: Aunt Flavia trusts her psychic niece to dowse for water, but when she starts screaming about evil then apparently she's just being hysterical.

 - Black Magic: An early debate on whether Jessica's ability to find things is this.
-She insists it can only be done of her own free will and she can't accept payment.
+She insists it is White Magic, since it can only be done of her own free will and she can't do it for payment or any other form of personal gain.

-- Cassandra Truth/You Have to Believe Me: Jessica's increasingly hysterical warnings to leave the chest alone go unheeded.
+- Cassandra Truth: Jessica's increasingly hysterical warnings to leave the chest alone go unheeded.

 - Corrupt the Cutie: Attempted with Jessica.
 The crew of MST3K remark she's become more like a racy nun than actually evil.